open-rcp/rcp/docs/rcp-cli.md

 ### Rationale for Keeping CLI Separate

-The CLI is maintained as a separate component from the service for several important reasons:
+The CLI is maintained as a separate component from the daemon for several important reasons:

-1. **Separation of Concerns**: The CLI is a user interface component, while the service is a backend processing component with different development cycles.
+1. **Separation of Concerns**: The CLI is a user interface component, while the daemon is a backend processing component with different development cycles.

-2. **Deployment Flexibility**: Users can install only the CLI on machines that need to remotely control the service, while the service can be deployed on servers without UI components.
+2. **Deployment Flexibility**: Users can install only the CLI on machines that need to remotely control the daemon, while the daemon can be deployed on servers without UI components.

-3. **Reduced Binary Size**: Service binaries remain focused and optimized for their specific role, while the CLI contains only what's needed for command-line interaction.
+3. **Reduced Binary Size**: Daemon binaries remain focused and optimized for their specific role, while the CLI contains only what's needed for command-line interaction.

-4. **Independent Development**: CLI features can evolve independently from service implementation details, and updates to the CLI don't require rebuilding or redeploying the service.
+4. **Independent Development**: CLI features can evolve independently from daemon implementation details, and updates to the CLI don't require rebuilding or redeploying the daemon.

 ## Command Structure